richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *The Empty Mirror: Experiences in a Japanese Zen Monastery* - Janwillem van de Wetering
 - *The Crying of Lot 49* - Thomas Pynchon
 - *White Noise* - Don DeLillo
+- *What We Talk About When We Talk About Love* - Raymond Carver

 ## 2016